Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 ![rg_dep](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/DevOps-Replace-Tokens/assets/rg_dep.png)

-**NOTE:** Remember we changed prod to be in the UK West region on our variable template file for prod.
+**NOTE:** Remember we changed location to be in the UK West region on our variable template file for prod.

 Also note that each of the deployments have their own unique state file based on the environment as depicted on each of the yaml pipelines and declared in the variable files e.g.: